BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 You can assign a static IP through the router and then restart the orange pi if you want.

-Next, SCP the microros_ws, turnOnEyes.sh, openDocker.sh, and the docker steps .md file from an old orange pi to a new one.
+Next, SCP the microros_ws, turnEyesOn.sh, openDocker.sh, and the docker steps .md file from an old orange pi to a new one.
 Then we need to setup docker.
 Run the following commands:
 ```
 sudo apt-get update